Ada-Developers-Academy/ada-javascript-curriculum/02-js-week-2/axios-post.md

 Using the code samples above as an example, and write a `.js` file that creates your own Trip package!

-Write, iterate, and run the file, until you get your own Trip package successfully created. **Note down the ID of your newly created Trip** because we'll use it soon in this lesson.
+Write, iterate, and run the file, until you get your own Trip package successfully created. **Note down the ID of your newly created Trip** because you will use it soon in this lesson.

 If you response comes back unsuccessful/as an error, use this chance to practice debugging.
 What caused the error?
 If the API gave back an error, you can read the details of the error in `error.response` and `error.response.data`.
 The text in those objects will say something useful about the error that the API sends back.